tagae/dotfiles/README.md

 platforms.
 The platform name is determined through `uname`.

-When importing a platform-specific dotfile with `dotfiles-import`, you can pass the `-p` option to add the current platform name as indicated previously.
-For example, the previous dotfile could have been created by executing the following command in a Linux platform:
+When importing a platform-specific dotfile with `dotfiles-import`, you can use the `-p <platform>` option to specify the platform name that will go within parenthesis.
+For example, the previous dotfile could have been created by executing

-    ~/.dotfiles/bin/dotfiles-import -p ~/.AppleVolumes
+    ~/.dotfiles/bin/dotfiles-import -p Linux ~/.AppleVolumes

-If you forget to pass the `-p` option when importing a platform-specific dotfile, you can still fix the commit by renaming the file through `git mv` and then doing a `git commit --amend -C HEAD`.
+If you forget to use the `-p` option when importing a platform-specific dotfile, you can still fix the commit by renaming the file through `git mv` and then doing a `git commit --amend -C HEAD`.